uhasker/getting-things-done-in-next-js/src/chapter5/02-react-state.md

 const [tasks, setTasks] = React.useState<Task[]>([]);
 ```

-We now want add the task to the end when the form is submitted:
+We now want to add the task to the end when the form is submitted:

 ```js
 function handleSubmit(event) {